 To ensure the data housed in the CDM is fit for use across a broad research portfolio, PCORnet’s Coordinating Center uses a process called data curation.

-Currently, PCORnet represents more than 100 health institutions across the country and offers the ability to query data on approximately 128 million Americans.
-Data from all of these patients are potentially available for observational research, and data from 65 million of these patients are potentially available for clinical trials.
+Currently, PCORnet represents more than 100 health institutions across the country and offers the ability to query data on more than 100 million Americans.
+Data from all of these patients are potentially available for observational research, and data from more than 60 million of these patients are potentially available for clinical trials.
 Each patient PCORnet derives data from meets the criteria of having had a medical encounter within the past five years for observational studies and within the past one year for clinical trials*.

 - Data Curation Queries are used to assess the quality, completeness, and characteristics of the data.
 Analysts at the Coordinating Center carefully examine the data curation results to identify common themes and opportunities for improvement.